Your 101 Guide To Cleaning Your Home's Air — No Purifier Required

 "They are best placed in the bedroom and in areas where you spend a lot of time," adds Moday.
 "However, they are only capable of cleaning a certain amount of air each hour, so they are not super helpful in a large space like a loft."

 If you're still concerned about your air quality at home after making these tweaks, consider making an appointment to get your space professionally tested for toxins.
-Or, if you live in a "radon zone"—the Great Plains, Midwest, and upper Northeast states—inexpensive kits can usually detect this chemical.
+Or, if you live in a "radon zone2"—the Great Plains, Midwest, and upper Northeast states—inexpensive kits3 can usually detect this chemical.

 Wondering how to get the most bang for your cleaning buck?
 Check out the eight best ways to detox your home, ranked by effectiveness.